moazin/gsoc-proposal/proposal.md

+# GraphiQL Plugins

+Google Summer of Code Proposal to GraphQL.
+This propoosal contains a brief introduction of me as well.
+You can jump to the project [here](#Adding-Support-of-XML,-YAML, MDX,-TOML,-ProtoBuf-to-GraphiQL)

 ## About Me

-I am a senior Engineering student at Pakistan Institute of Engineering and Applied Sciences, Islamabad.
+I am a senior Engineering student at Pakistan Institute of Engineering and Applied Sciences.
+I have a deep interest in programming since I was in middle school.
+I have completed several software engineering projects.
+I have experience of full stack web development, mobile app development and embedded system programming.

 ### Personal Details
 - **Legal Name** : Ali Nauroze